Alex121619/Module_11_Challenge_web-scraping/README.md

 # Module_11_Challenge_web-scraping

-- This challenge about  extracting information via both automated browsing with Splinter and HTML parsing with Beautiful Soup
+- This challenge is about  extracting an information via both automated browsing with Splinter and HTML parsing with Beautiful Soup
 - Scraping various types of information.
 These include HTML tables and recurring elements, like multiple news articles on a webpage.

 -- This Challenge consists of two files